Juniper/contrail-operator/QUICKSTART-MACOS.md

 	cd test/env
 	./update_local_registry.sh

-In case when you recieve timeouts disable VPN and retry.
+In case when you receive timeouts disable VPN and retry.

 ## Install operator-sdk